ImpactUltd/ImpactXM-Plugin/README.md

-# ImpactXM Plug In
+# ImpactXM Plugin
-An AutoCAD Plug In for Detailers.
+An AutoCAD Plugin for Impact XM Detailers.